 Therefore, the obligation of impartiality inherent in the office of constable derives from the law itself.
 The doctrine of police independence involves the idea that police officers are servants only of the law.
 Police must not show favour in exercising their duties and upholding the law.
 Their presence is a social resource and should be allocated on the basis of need rather than personal interest.
-Police must not should be allocated on the basis of need rather than personal interest.
+93

 Moreover, police officers have long considered their work to be a profession.
 94 Professionals are traditionally described "as performing a service to the public, as being competent and having integrity in their work.
-95 There is thus scope for an element of self-enforcement of ethical behaviour, either through individual standards or peer expectations.
+195 There is thus scope for an element of self-enforcement of ethical behaviour, either through individual standards or peer expectations.